 We tapped flight attendant Tara Stilley (she's traveled more times than she can count, so she clearly knows what she's talking about) to spill on the items that slow you down most at the airport.

-Keep scrolling to check what not to wear through the security line.
+Keep scrolling to check what not to wear through the security line, along with alternative travel clothing options as showcased on celebs.
 Plus, go a bit further to shop perfect pieces for travel.

 "Jewelry is kind of a no-brainer.
 Every passenger goes through a body scanner that is detecting certain metals, but it's hard to say what exactly it is they are looking for.
-Typically, I've seen metal bangles (bracelets) can pose a problem.
-Gold, silver, or other precious metals don't seem to be much of a problem." — Tara Stilley
+Typically, I've seen metal bangles (bracelets) pose a problem." — Tara Stilley

 "As for hair accessories, I've been told by a couple of co-workers that sometimes bobby pins have set off the scanners.
 Wouldn't hurt to just avoid metal hair accessories altogether." — Tara Stilley